-NUC-3373: Planned Phase 1b/2 clinical trial (NuTide:303).
-In 2022, we plan to initiate a Phase 1b/2 trial to identify additional indications and treatment combinations for further development.
-This is a modular, multi-arm, parallel-cohort dose-finding and expansion study of NUC-3373 in combination with other agents for the treatment of patients with different types of advanced solid tumors.
-Each module of this study consists of a dose-validation phase (Phase 1) and a dose-expansion phase (Phase 2).
+NUC-3373: Ongoing Phase 1b/2 clinical trial (NuTide:303).
+In 2022, we initiated a Phase 1b/2 trial to identify additional indications and treatment combinations for further development.
+This is a modular, multi-arm, parallel-cohort dose-finding and expansion trial of NUC-3373 in combination with other agents for the treatment of patients with different types of advanced solid tumors.
+Each module of this trial consists of a dose-validation phase (Phase 1) and a dose-expansion phase (Phase 2).
 Phase 1 will determine the appropriate combination dose for further clinical evaluation in Phase 2 of each module.
 Approximately six to twenty evaluable patients will be enrolled in the Phase 1 stage of each module to determine safety, preliminary efficacy and maximum tolerated dose for NUC-3373 in combination with other agents.
 Each module may then move into Phase 2 to enable a further assessment of safety and efficacy.
-We plan to evaluate NUC-3373 in combination with pembrolizumab, a PD-1 inhibitor, for the treatment of patients with a variety of solid tumors and NUC-3373 in combination with paclitaxel for the treatment of patients with non-small cell lung cancer.
+We plan to evaluate NUC-3373 in combination with pembrolizumab, a PD-1 inhibitor, for the treatment of patients with solid tumors and NUC-3373 in combination with docetaxel for patients with lung cancer.